HL7NZ/nes-ig/input/pagecontent/updateEntitlement.md

 This operation is used to update a patient's entitlement for subsidised healthcare.
 It is used when the entitlement reurned from the service is showing incorrect information, or if there is a need to end the entitlement.

-This operation is used to update an entitlement for:
+This operation is used to update a:
-* Community services card holders (CSC)
+* Community services card emtitlement (CSC)
-* Pharmaceutical subsidy card holders (PSC)
+* Pharmaceutical subsidy card entitlement (PSC)

 Scenarios
 * CSC
-  * A person presents with a community services card, however the card returned from the entitlements service is showing a different card number to the one presented.
+  * The CSC details returned from the entitlement service are different from the information on the CSC card the person presents with.
-  * A community services card entitlement needs to be ended, as it has been entered in error.
+  * A CSC entitlement needs to be ended as it has been entered in error.

 * PSC
-  * The pharmaceutical subsidy card information returned from the Entitlements service is incorrect and needs updating.
+  * The PSC details returned from the entitlement service are incorrect and need updating.
-  * The pharmaceutical subsidy card needs to be ended, as it has been entered in error.
+  * The pharmaceutical subsidy card needs to be ended as it has been entered in error.

 <div>
 {% include update-entitlement.svg %}